Murder of Yuriy Chervochkin: Opposition and Chervochkin's family version

-Chervochkin's family, friends and political comrades remained convinced that Chervochkin was the victim of Russian Militsiya.
-Some of observers believed that the attack may have been motivated by his political activism.
-Direct responsible for murder they call Department of fight against extremism of Office of fight against organized crime (UBOP) of the Moscow region and personally the chief of this department Alexey Okopny.
-According to them, Okopny repeatedly detained also interrogated Chervochkin; also shortly before murder Chervochkin reported that Okopny by phone threatened to break to it the head.
+Chervochkin's family, friends, and political associates remained convinced that Chervochkin was the victim of police brutality.
+Some observers believed that the attack may have been motivated by his political activism.
+They accuse the Regional Anti-Organized Crime Directorate of the Moscow Oblast and its chief, Alexey Okopny, of the murder.
+According to them, Okopny repeatedly detained and interrogated Chervochkin.
+In addition, shortly before the murder, Chervochkin reported that Okopny threatened to attack him.

-On 18 October 2012 Okopny brought an action against one of party leaders «Other Russia» (the former National Bolshevik Party) Sergei Aksenov and civil activist Pavel Shechtman, demanding a denial of statements about his participation in murder.
-December 6, 2012 the court sentenced Aksenov and Schechtman to a fine (in 40 and 50 thousand roubles), but did not require them to publish a refutation of charges A few days later, Pavel Shechtman published the article "The Story of a Murder", in which Okopny newly is accused of involvement in the murder, based this time on the materials of the judicial process.
+On 18 October 2012, Okopny sued activists Sergei Aksenov and Pavel Shechtman, demanding they retract their accusations of his involvement in the murder.
+On 6 December 2012, the court fined Aksenov and Schechtman 40,000 and 50,000 rubles, but did not require them to publish a refutation of the accusations.
+A few days later, Shechtman published the article "The Story of a Murder", in which he again accuses Okopny of involvement in the murder, this time based on the materials of the trial.